Integralist/integralist.co.uk/content/posts/questions-when-interviewing.md

 draft: false
 ---

+> **UPDATE**: I moved on from BuzzFeed October 2020 and Joined [Fastly](https://www.fastly.com).
+> See my [resume](/resume) for details.

 ## Introduction

-I was approached recently by an organisation about whether I'd be interested in working for them.
+An organisation reached out to me about whether I would like to work for them.
 The focus of this post **_isn't_** that company (hence I've not mentioned their name), but more about a set of experiences I've had when changing jobs and how I think they're important to keep in mind, along with specific topics of interest you should look to include, when considering future opportunities.

 ## What Happened?

-A recruiter, let's say they were calling on behalf of the "Foo" company, contacted me to say they (and their CTO) had stumbled across and enjoyed a selection of my blog posts, and found my profile on LinkedIn to fit the type of candidate they were looking for.
+A recruiter, let's say they were calling on behalf of the "Foo" company, contacted me to say they (and their CTO) had stumbled across and enjoyed a selection of my blog posts, and found my profile on LinkedIn to fit the candidate they were looking for.

 ## My current work situation